darrellroot/netrek-server-swift/README.md

 # netrek-server-swift

-## July 2020: WARNING: Code in middle of Swift-NIO conversion and is not currently usable.
+## July 2020: WARNING: EARLY ALPHA.

 ## This is a new experimental Netrek Server written in Swift!
 This does not use any Apple-specific frameworks.
 It is developed on MacOS but is expected to run on Linux.